serbangilvitu/demo-joomla/README.md

 ## Generate service.yaml from a template
 To avoid manual changes to the service.yaml, a Jinja2 template is used instead.

+Using this approach, this step can be integrated into the CD pipeline.

 As a prerequisite, the jinja2 module needs to be installed
 ```
 pip3 install jinja2